ameli/imate/docs/source/tutorials/install.rst

 .. attention::

     Do not load imate if your current working directory is the root directory of the source code of |project|, since python cannot load the installed package properly.
-Always change the current direcotry to somewhere else (for example, ``cd ..`` as shown in the above).
+Always change the current directory to somewhere else (for example, ``cd ..`` as shown in the above).

 .. _clean-files: